pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-robust-with-outlier-detection.myst.md

 Note that `pm.sample` conveniently and automatically creates the compound sampling process to:
 1. sample a Bernoulli variable (the class `is_outlier`) using a discrete sampler
-2. sample the continuous variables using a continous sampler
+2. sample the continuous variables using a continuous sampler

 Further note:
 + This also means we can't initialise using ADVI, so will init using `jitter+adapt_diag`